Master the Metrics that Matter

 Larry advises, “Get your finance person involved to help determine your definition of cost savings because there are so many use cases you have to think through — ‘is that a real number or not?'”
 Often, it’s a fusion of both cost savings and cost avoidance.

-Take a software deal as an example: if you pay less for software licenses in your current purchase but buy more licenses than the previous deal, is it cost savings or avoidance?
+Take a software deal as an example: if you pay less for software licenses in your current purchase price, but buy more licenses than the previous deal, is it cost savings or cost avoidance?
 The answer lies in understanding the nuances of each.
+Implementing a measure to compare the total expense of the contract, including both license purchase price and quantity, can clarify whether it’s a case of cost savings or avoidance.

 Generally, savings are when you drive down the cost from what you paid before.
-Cost avoidance occurs when you leverage intangible benefits to avoid additional expenses.
+Cost avoidance occurs when you leverage intangible benefits to either save money or avoid additional expenses.
 For instance, getting free training with a software purchase you would have paid for otherwise is considered cost avoidance.

-It’s also crucial to differentiate between hard and soft savings.
-Hard savings are measurable cost reductions that have an immediate financial impact on your organization’s bottom line.
+It’s also crucial to differentiate between two categories: hard savings and soft savings.
+Hard cost savings are tangible, measurable cost reductions that directly impact your organization’s bottom line.
 These direct savings are often associated with negotiated price reductions, improved supplier terms, and process efficiencies.

 Hard savings boost financial impact

-For example, if your company negotiates with a supplier for a 10% discount, the resulting cost reduction represents a hard saving.
-This clear and measurable expense reduction directly affects your organization’s spending.
+For example, if your company negotiates with a supplier for a 10% discount, the resulting cost reduction represent hard cost savings.
+This clear and measurable expense reduction directly impacts your organization’s spending and will directly affect your bottom line.

-Buying items in larger quantities to take advantage of volume discounts is another form of hard savings.
-If your company purchases office supplies in bulk and saves 15% compared to buying them individually, the cost reduction is a hard saving.
+Buying items in larger quantities to take advantage of volume discounts is another form of hard vs soft savings.
+If your company purchases office supplies in bulk and saves 15% compared to buying them individually, the cost reduction is considered hard savings.

 Soft savings elevate value

-Soft savings, on the other hand, are more difficult to quantify and may not have an immediate financial impact, but they still contribute positively to your organization’s overall value.
-These savings are often associated with process improvements, increased productivity, and risk mitigation.
+Soft savings, on the other hand, are more indirect and may not have an immediate financial impact, but they still contribute positively to your organization’s overall savings.
+Soft savings are often the indirect savings associated with process improvements, increased efficiency, and risk mitigation.

-For example, implementing an automated procurement system that streamlines your purchasing process, reduces manual work, and speeds up approvals can improve efficiency.
-While this may not have an immediate dollar value, it can free up employees’ time for more strategic tasks and contribute to long-term operational improvement.
+For example, implementing an automated procurement system that streamlines your purchasing process, reduces manual work, and speeds up purchasing approvals can improve efficiency.
+While this may not have an immediate dollar impact, it can free up employees’ time for more strategic tasks, increase efficiency, and contribute to long-term operational improvement.

-Establishing strong relationships with key suppliers might not result in immediate cost reductions, but it can lead to better collaboration and more favorable terms in the future.
+Establishing strong relationships with key suppliers might not result in immediate cost reductions, but it can lead to better collaboration and more favorable supplier contract terms in the future.
+These are all considered soft savings.

-Sometimes, the line between hard and soft savings can be blurry.
+Sometimes, the line between hard savings and soft savings can be blurry.
 For instance, a process improvement that initially falls under soft savings could eventually lead to hard savings as the benefits materialize over time.
-Both types of savings are important to consider, as they contribute to your company’s overall financial and operational health.
+Both types of hard savings and soft savings are important to consider, as they contribute to your company’s overall operational health and profitability.

 Navigating diverse perspectives on cost savings

 The complexity of cost savings can lead to different interpretations among teams.
-The CFO and finance team may focus on spend and run rates, which impact a company’s cash flow directly.
+The CFO and finance team may concentrate on spend and run rates, which impact a company’s balance sheet, profit and cash flow directly.
 In contrast, procurement sees savings as a measure of value added to the deal.

 “In procurement, my goal with my team is to talk about cost savings in the context of value-added.
 What value did you bring to this deal?” says Conrad.
 “So I would look at metrics generally differently than how finance is going to look at them.”

 Both perspectives are valid in their own way.
-In the end, understanding the many nuances of cost savings helps everyone in the organization make more informed decisions and effectively manage finances.
+In the end, understanding the many nuances of cost savings helps everyone in the organization make more informed decisions, lower costs, and effectively manage finances.

 Aligning cost with business needs

 Let’s be honest.
-Simply cutting costs may not always lead to the kind of success you want for the business.
+Simply cutting costs may not always lead to the kind of success you want for your company.
 You might come across suppliers that seem budget-friendly at first glance, but if their actions hurt another team’s budget, that won’t cut it.

-This means understanding the broader implications of cost-cutting measures and ensuring that they contribute to your business’s overall health and success.
+This means understanding the broader implications of cost-cutting measures and ensuring that they contribute to your business’s overall health and profitability.

 Employee Productivity